NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

             ? null
             : Tensor.Aggregate<T, AddOperator<T>, ProductOperator<T>>(x, y);
 ```

+The `Aggregate()` method also provides an overload that supports the types of the source, transformed and returns to be all different.

 Additional variants of the `Aggregate()` method are available: `Aggregate2D()`, `Aggregate3D()`, and `Aggregate4D()`.
 These specialized methods are tailored to aggregate the source span into a tuple of two, three, or four values, respectively.
 They prove especially valuable when dealing with multi-dimensional data.
 For further details, refer to the section on "Working with Tensors for Structured Data".